-- 73. Limit on Title XXI Funding.
+- 94. Limit on Title XXI Funding.
 Arizona will be subject to a limit on the amount of Federal title XXI funding that the state may receive for demonstration expenditures during the demonstration period.
 Federal title XXI funding available for demonstration expenditures is limited to the state's available allotment, including currently available reallocated funds.
-Should the state expend its available title XXI Federal funds for the claiming period, no further enhanced Federal matching funds will be available for costs of the demonstration until the next allotment becomes available. - 74.
+Should the state expend its available title XXI Federal funds for the claiming period, no further enhanced Federal matching funds will be available for costs of the demonstration until the next allotment becomes available. - 95.
 Compliance with Federal Rules.
 All Federal rules shall continue to apply during the period of the demonstration if title XXI Federal funds are not available and the state decides to continue the program.

-XII.
+XIV.
 MONITORING BUDGET NEUTRALITY

-- 75. Monitoring Demonstration Funding Flows.
+- 96. Monitoring Demonstration Funding Flows.
 The state will provide CMS with information to effectively monitor the demonstration, upon request, in a reasonable time frame.
 These reports must follow the framework provided by CMS, which is subject to change as monitoring systems are developed/evolve, and be provided in a structured manner that supports federal tracking and analysis. - a) Each year, AHCCCS will monitor and ensure that for each contract year, the DES/DDD have provided the appropriate state match necessary to draw down the FMAP for title XIX services provided, respectively, to ALTCS eligible persons.
 Specifically, AHCCCS and DES/DDD entered into an Intergovernmental Agreement, effective July 1, 1998, whereby DES/DDD transfers to AHCCCS the total amount appropriated for the state match for title XIX ALTCS expenditures.
 AHCCCS deposits the monies transferred into an Intergovernmental Fund from which AHCCCS has sole disbursement authority. - b) AHCCCS will report on a comparison of revenues and costs associated with the DES Interagency Agreement, including how any excess revenues are spent.
-The report will be due by January 15 of each year for the state fiscal year ending the previous June 30. - 76.
+The report will be due by January 15 of each year for the state fiscal year ending the previous June 30. - 97.
 Limit on Title XIX Funding.
 The state shall be subject to a limit on the amount of Federal title XIX funding that the state may receive on selected Medicaid expenditures during the period of approval of the demonstration.
 The limit is determined by using a per capita cost method, and budget neutrality expenditure caps are set on a yearly basis with a cumulative budget neutrality expenditure limit for the length of the entire demonstration.
-The data supplied by the state to CMS to set the annual limits is subject to review and audit, and if found to be inaccurate, will result in a modified budget neutrality expenditure limit. - 77.
-Risk.
-The state shall be at risk for the per capita cost (as determined by the method described below) for demonstration eligibles under this budget neutrality agreement, but not for the number of demonstration eligibles in each of the groups.
-By providing FFP for all demonstration eligibles, the state shall not be at risk for changing economic conditions that impact enrollment levels.
-However, by placing the state at risk for the per capita costs for demonstration eligibles under this agreement, CMS assures that Federal demonstration expenditures do not exceed the level of expenditures that would have occurred had there been no demonstration.
+The data supplied by the state to CMS to set the annual limits is subject to review and audit, and if found to be inaccurate, will result in a modified budget neutrality expenditure limit.